We’ve all been there.

 We tend to eat what is easiest to grab when we’re hungry.
 If there’s a whole head of cauliflower buried in the bottom of the fridge, I’m probably going to ignore it because I don’t want to chop it when I’m tired.

-At the end of the day, my goal isn’t to have a perfect diet.
+Look, at the end of the day, I don’t need everyone on a perfect diet.
 Some days, the only vegetable anyone in my house eats is the lettuce on a burger, and I’ve learned to be okay with that.
 Life is busy, and some weeks are just harder than others.

 I just try to keep the door open to eating more plants in a way that feels doable for my actual life.
 By focusing on adding things in rather than taking things away, it feels a lot less like a chore and more like a normal part of our routine.